Editor’s Note: This post has been updated with new links and content to better serve our readers.

 “Events are user interactions with content that can be tracked independently from a web page or a screen load.
 Downloads, mobile ad clicks, gadgets, Flash elements, AJAX embedded elements, and video plays are all examples of actions you might want to track as Events.”

-Once you’ve set up events, here’s what an example report may look like from within the GA interface (accessible via Behavior > Events > Overview):
+Once you’ve set up events, here’s what a report should look like from the GA interface (accessible via Behavior > Events > Overview):

 There are three components that make up Google Analytics events:

 For example, if you have a video on your homepage and want to track interactions with it, the following values could be in play: